thenewobjective/thenewobjective.github.io/.drafts/uncategorized/the-llm-vibe.md

 I have said it many times before, and you all told me that I was crazy, but I'll say it again: ***The golden age of SWE is over***.

 @headinthebox
 Here is a more down-to-earth way to think about the effect of AI on coding.
-I’m sure all the farmhands in the early 1900s argued that a combine harvester couldn’t possibly do the job as well as they could by hand.
+I'm sure all the farmhands in the early 1900s argued that a combine harvester couldn't possibly do the job as well as they could by hand.
 And yet, here we are.

 @Gilad_Bracha
 I tend to agree.
 We might ask if Jevon's paradox will create so much software that requires humans to oversee/verify that SE employment remains intact.
 I doubt it, but it is possible.